 The extra demands combined with the typical stress around the holidays can cause most of us to fall into the trap rigid thinking and the belief that life should be idyllic.
 If you struggle with anxiety, this season can be an especially difficult time.
 Perfectionism is something cognitive behavioral therapists see often.
 Here are some good CBT-based tips on how to help yourself during the rest of 2017

 Do Not Strive For Perfect

 Perfectionism is a self-imposed unrealistic expectation and the subsequent stringent judgments on you, others, or a situation.
 You are with yourself every day and you see every mistake you make, so we tend to have quite a long checklist of our real and perceived mishaps.
 When you focus on self-defeating thoughts, you become hypercritical and begin to put more weight on the negative aspects of oneself.
 Inevitably, this leads to depression, low-self esteem, and a sense of frustration.
 Of course, this isn’t beneficial to you and the people who love you.
 When you find yourself revisiting that list of mistakes, it’s time to combat them by a CBT technique termed a ‘positive data log’.
 Write down events that were ‘good enough’, or events that were just fine in spite of being imperfect you begin to be more flexible, and your all or nothing mindset can be reduced.

-With so many social media apps, unrealistic advertising and media, it’s impossible to not compare your life with an idealized sample of others.
+With so many social media apps, unrealistic advertising, and other messages promoting perfectionism, it’s impossible to not compare your life with an idealized sample of others.
 For perfectionists, it’s not easy to remember to take a step back and assess reality.
-When we engage in comparison, we typically measure ourselves next to someone we already think is ‘better’ in some way.
+When we engage in perfectionistic comparison, we typically measure ourselves next to someone we already think is ‘better’ in some way.
 However, all that time comparing can have real consequences.
 A recent study among Facebook and Twitter users showed 62% feel inadequate and 60% feel jealous when using social media.
 The same study found half of participants from 18-34 felt ugly due after time online.